 Students with the very highest raw marks in Additional Mathematics or in GCSE Further Maths may study Maths and Further Maths in one option block, allowing them to study three further A-levels.
-This is only a sensible option if each of the five A-levels studied is on track for an A grade.
-There is very limited value studying five A-levels if at least three of them are not awarded top grades.
+This is only a sensible option if each of the five A-levels studied is on track for an A\ grade.
+There is very limited value studying five A-levels, if at least three of them are not awarded top grades.
 Over the last five years on average just 2% of students have completed five A-levels.

 Individual students will be advised on which academic pathway to follow based on their performance in their GCSEs, if they have taken on too many or too few A-levels.
+Over the last few years, each of the students who have completed five A-levels have achieved 72 points from their best 8 GCSEs.